THE SILVER CARP THREAT

 There are existing methods which have been implemented to slow or stop migration, and a significant effort is being done by states researching other possibilities.
 The most proven method is electric barriers.
 Another promising barrier is the bio-acoustic fish fence.

-Electric barriers have been in use since the 1950’s.
+Electric barriers have been in use since the 1950s.
 This is a proven technology, and over the years major improvements have been made.
 Numerous configurations of electric barriers have been used to effectively restrict fish movement.
 Each system generally consists of a type of electrode (chains, weighted cables, metal bars dangling in the water column, or electrodes placed on the bottom often in groves in a concrete sill and/or up the sides of the channel.
 A pulsed Direct Current (DC) field is the preferred choice.
 The electric barrier uses a low-frequency pulsed DC current to create the barrier field.
-The current is set below the electrocution threshold of a typical home ground-fault-interrupter and is designed to be non-lethal.
+The current is far below the electrocution threshold of a typical home ground-fault-interrupter and is non-lethal.

-Fish would become quite uncomfortable in a weak field and turn quickly away, for fish are extremely sensitive to any electric field.
-A DC electric barrier uses a graduated voltage gradient electrical field to deter upstream migration of fish.
-The voltage gradient is strongest at the electrode and as the distance from the electrode increased, the gradient gets steadily lower.
-A pulsed current affects the muscular control of the fish as well as sensory organs.
+Fish are extremely sensitive to any electrical field.
+When fish initially reach the first electrode, they become quite uncomfortable, even in such a weak 0.2 V dc field, and turn quickly away.
+A pulsed current affects the muscular control of the fish as well as sensory organs, without permanent injury to the fish.
 The pulsed DC electrical field can be mathematically modeled depending on depth, water quality, and other factors to produce the necessary field strength.
-A fish will feel the electric field as it approaches when the field is quite low.
+A fish will feel the electric field as it approaches, even though the electric field is quite low.
 As they get closer, the current and voltage of the field will get stronger and stronger.
-The fish will turn away quickly, and if it doesn’t and continues toward the stronger current at the electrodes, its muscles will constrict and remain constricted rendering the fish unable to swim until it is carried downstream with the water flow and out of the electric field, where it would recover completely.
+The fish will turn away quickly, and if it does not and continues toward the stronger current, when it nears the 1.2 Volts, its muscles will constrict and remain constricted rendering the fish unable to swim until it is carried downstream with the water flow and out of the electric field, where it would recover completely.
 For a complete discussion and technical information about electric barriers see the online PDF:

 WHAT IS CURRENTLY BEING DONE?